 This Day in History: Medals of Honor at Pearl Harbor

 On this day in 1941, the Japanese launch an attack on the United States naval base at Pearl Harbor.
-You already know the basics of the story, but do you know about the 16 men who received Medals of Honor for their bravery on this day 75 years ago?
+You already know the basics of the story, but do you know about the 16 men who received Medals of Honor for their bravery on this day so long ago?

 Some of the acts were relatively simple ones, like staying in a dangerous spot to hold a flashlight along an escape route.
 But each amounted to something greater: A selfless act made so that someone else might live.